JoGorska/mileage-tracker/README.md

 [#27](https://github.com/JoGorska/mileage-tracker/issues/27) As a first time user I can browse to find this app publicly available so that use it and share it

-[#64](https://github.com/JoGorska/mileage-tracker/issues/64) As a new user I can see some kind of description so that *understand the meaning of little tanks in the corner of the traffic alert

 [#71](https://github.com/JoGorska/mileage-tracker/issues/71) As a mobile phone user I can hide nav bar in hamburger button so that the nav bar doesn't hide the website

 [#72](https://github.com/JoGorska/mileage-tracker/issues/72) As a new user I can see more details about the makers of the site in the footer so that I can find out more about them

-[#78](https://github.com/JoGorska/mileage-tracker/issues/78) As a developer I can see how the app was tested so that I know if the app is robust

-[#80](https://github.com/JoGorska/mileage-tracker/issues/80) As a developer I can see details how the code was validated so that I know if it is robust pep8 validator html validated css validated javascript validated

-[#82](https://github.com/JoGorska/mileage-tracker/issues/82) As a new user I can see explanation on page 404 so that get back to the right page

 ### User Stories for next relese